UNCLASSIFIED (U)

 · Forward the projected costs for the medical examination to the RFBO.

 · Schedule the medical examination, if not scheduled by medical provider, with RFBO authorization.
+In most cases, the customer should schedule their own appointment once they receive the name of the medical provider identified by the NCTP.

 · Forward the completed medical review to the RFBO.